Arfius/apijet/README.md

 $> cd my_projet
 ```
 3. **Add and endpoint.**
-The endpoint can also need the database support, in this case pass **--database**
+The endpoint can also need database support, in this case, you pass the **--database** parameter.
 ```
 $> apijet endpoint --name my_endpoint
 ```